tidyverse/datascience-box/course-materials/application-exercises/ae-01b-covid/covid.md

 as_of_date_formatted <- glue("{wday(as_of_date, label = TRUE)}, {month(as_of_date, label = TRUE)} {day(as_of_date)}, {year(as_of_date)}")
 ```

-These data are as of Sun, Aug 16, 2020.
+These data are as of Tue, Dec 22, 2020.

 ## Visualisation